fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/axes.md

 ---
 title: Axes | FusionCharts
-description: This article outlines the steps of how to configure the axes
+description: This article outlines the steps of how to configure the axes.
 heading: Axes
 ---